 - Bridgeview Family Practice (08) 8532 2536

-iReach Rural Health office is located at 55 Adelaide Road, Murray Bridge on the 1st level above GCS Café.
+iREACH Rural Health office is located at 55 Adelaide Road, Murray Bridge on Level 1 above GCS Café.

 Clients are welcome to park on the premises.
 If no parks are available, there is free parking located nearby on Charles Street, Clara Street and Standen Street.